lsieun/learn-java/Java8/A_Java8.md

 # Java8

+A takeaway line might be this: **languages need to evolve to track changing hardware or programmer expectations** (if you need convincing, then consider that COBOL was once one of the most important languages commercially).
+To endure, Java has to evolve by adding new features.
+This evolution will be pointless unless the new features are used, so in using Java 8 you’re protecting your way of life as a Java programmer.

 The biggest language change in Java 8 is the introduction of lambda expressions—a compact way of passing around behavior.

+The word `function` in programming languages is commonly used as a synonym for `method`, particularly **a static method**; this is in addition to it being used for mathematical function, **one without side effects**.

+Java 8 adds **functions** as **new forms of value**.
+These facilitate the use of Streams, which Java 8 provides to exploit parallel programming on multicore processors.

+Think about **the possible values** manipulated by Java programs.
+First, there are **primitive values** such as `42` (of type `int`) and `3.14` (of type `double`).
+Second, values can be objects (more strictly, references to objects).
+The only way to get one of these is by using `new`, perhaps via **a factory method** or **a library function**; object references point to instances of a class.
+Examples include `"abc"` (of type `String`), `new Integer(1111)` (of type `Integer`), and the result `new HashMap<Integer, String>(100)` of explicitly calling a constructor for `HashMap`.
+Even arrays are objects.
+So what’s the problem?

+To help answer this, we’ll note that **the whole point of a programming language is to manipulate values**, which, following historical programming-language tradition, are therefore called **first-class values** (or citizens, in the terminology borrowed from the 1960s civil rights movement in the United States).
+Other structures in our programming languages, which perhaps help us express the structure of values but which can’t be passed around during program execution, are **second-class citizens**.
+Values as listed previously are first-class Java citizens, but various other Java concepts, such as **methods** and **classes**, exemplify **second-class citizens**.
+Methods are fine when used to define classes, which in turn may be instantiated to produce values, but neither are values themselves.
+So does this matter?
+Yes, it turns out that being able to pass methods around at run-time, and hence making them first-class citizens, is very useful in programming, and so the Java 8 designers added this ability to Java.
+Incidentally, you might wonder whether making other second-class citizens such as classes into first-class-citizen values might also be a good idea.
+Various languages such as Smalltalk and JavaScript have explored this route.